viruseg/VisualPassword/README.md

 # Visual Password

-Visual Password is a program that helps you easily recover secure passwords without writing them down or storing them in any service.
-You simply remember a couple of emojis and one keyword — like a secret code.
-When you need a password, the program combines those remembered emojis and the keyword to instantly generate a long, complex password directly on your device.
+Visual Password — helps you easily recover strong passwords without writing them down or storing them in any services.
+You just memorize a couple of emojis and a keyword.
+When you need a password, use a combination of memorized emojis and a keyword to instantly create a long, complex password right on your device.

-Everything happens locally: no servers, no internet, no databases — the program never sends or saves your passwords.
+Everything happens locally: no servers, internet, or databases — Visual Password does not send or save your passwords.

-In other words: you only keep small memory cues in your head, and the program turns them into a truly secure password that cannot be stolen.
+Simply put, you only keep small hints in your head, and Visual Password turns them into a really strong password.

 ![screen0.png](docs/imgs/screen0.png)

-To create passwords, Visual Password uses a multi-layered cryptographic password-generation algorithm that takes your input data (keyword, PIN, visual password).
-It applies multi-stage AES-GCM encryption, bit mixing for maximum entropy, and multi-stage SHA-256 hashing for cryptographic strength.
-PBKDF2 key derivation protects against rainbow-table attacks and adds computational complexity beyond the reach of modern supercomputers.
-Multiple cascade-encryption layers enhance overall resilience and provide cryptographic redundancy.
-The final step uses a high-entropy pseudorandom generator based on cryptographically secure data, ensuring the uniqueness and complexity of the password even with very similar inputs.

 # Usage Recommendations